NeuroTechX/learn.neurotechedu.com/pages/applications.md

 #### Accelerated Learning

 The use of neurotechnology to  accelerate learning is one of the subjects that remains of high interest, especially to  [DARPA](https://www.darpa.mil/program/targeted-neuroplasticity-training).
-Here are some potential use cases of how you can use eeg to speed up your learning
+Here are some potential use cases of how you can use eeg to speed up your learning.

 **References**